Whale Trail (New Zealand)

 The Whale Trail is a shared-use long-distance trail under construction from Picton to Kaikōura in the South Island of New Zealand.
 When completed, the trail will provide a route between Picton, Blenheim, Seddon, Ward, Kekerengu, Clarence and Kaikōura.
 Construction of the trail has included modifications to bridges, and environmental enhancement of places along the route with native plantings.
-A 33 km section of the trail between Blenheim and Seddon was opened in 2023.
 The trail is expected to become one of the New Zealand Cycle Trail Great Rides on completion.

+As of January 2026, the trail is open between Tuamarina and Ward, and the section between the Hāpuku River and Kaikōura is also open.